RustAudio/website/content/articles/2018-01-03-vst-tutorial/index.md

 # Preface
 If you know what you're looking for (e.g., if you came here from a Google search) and you're antsy to get into code, just go ahead and skip to the bits where we start coding.
 Or read the notes that I slaved away at writing.
 Up to you.

-## Video
-A video of this content has been provided.
-If that's not your thing, you can always follow along with the text below instead.

-{{ youtube(bwu=true, id="zuOQDZMqq4") }}

 ## About
 `vst` is a crate that implements the VST 2.4 specification by Steinberg.
 VSTs (Virtual Studio Technology) are audio plugins used in a variety of applications.
 Its basic features are as follows: